Logarithmic Sobolev inequalities for generalised Cauchy measures: Two-dimensional case: a tensorisation argument

 For all $\beta>1$, we denote by $\mu^{(2)}_\beta$ the generalised Cauchy measure in $\R^2$ and $\sigma :x\in\R\mapsto 1+x^2$.
 The measure $\mu^{(2)}_\beta$ can be factorised as

+We recall that according to Corollary \ref{prop:LS1d}, $\mu_{\beta}$ satisfies a logarithmic Sobolev inequality with constant $C_{\beta} = 2/(2\beta-1)$ and weight $x\mapsto\sigma_x\left(\kappa + \log(\sigma_x)\right)$ (with $\kappa = 2\beta/(2\beta-1)$).
+Thanks to a rescaling argument, similar to Lemma \ref{prop:rescale}, the measure $\mu_{\beta,\sigma_x}(dy)$ also satisfies a logarithmic Sobolev inequality with constant $C_\beta$ but weight $(\sigma_x + y^2)\left(\kappa + \log(1+y^2/\sigma_x)\right)$.
 We are going to make good use of our optimal logarithmic Sobolev inequality in dimension one, in both a direct and indirect way.
-Firstly, we prove a Gaussian concentration property under weighted logarithmic Sobolev inequality.
+Firstly, we prove a Gaussian concentration property under a weighted logarithmic Sobolev inequality.
 This kind of result is very classical without weight (see \cite{BGL} or \cite{Led3} for instance).
-Its generalisation to weighted inequality might appear in former works although we could not find it.
+Its generalisation to weighted inequalities might appear in former works although we could not find it.

 \begin{lemme} Let $\Omega:\R^n\to\R$ a positive weight and $\nu$ a probability measure on $\R^n$.
-Suppose that $\nu$ satisfies a weighted logarithmic Sobolev inequality with weight $\Omega$ and constant $C>0$, then, for all $f\in\CC^1(\R)$ such that $\|\Omega |df|^2\|_\infty<\infty$, for all $t\in\R$, we have
+Suppose that $\nu$ satisfies a weighted logarithmic Sobolev inequality with weight $\Omega$ and constant $C>0$, then, for all $f\in\CC^1(\R^n)$ such that $\|\Omega |df|^2\|_\infty<\infty$, for all $t\in\R$, we have

 \end{lemme}